mmvvff/aamne_decompr/README.md

 ## Contributing

-Contributions to this project are welcome, but keep in mind that this is **a work in progress**.
-For example, there is some data not fully explained that is used to aggregate sectors for my own research purposes.
+Contributions to this project are welcome.
+While the core framework and data pipelines are complete, the sector aggregation flags in the classification CSVs reflect specific research use cases (e.g., Global Value Chain analysis of NRR and tech-intensive sectors).
+Researchers are encouraged to adapt the boolean filters for their own analytical needs.

 Please fork the repository and submit a pull request with your changes.